BlockSigner/cove/site/content/english/expert-suisse.md

 {{% content %}}
 {{% heading %}}
 # Free signing with Skribble <br class="hide-for-mobile">until the end of the year for EXPERTsuisse members.
-From the 1st January 2020
+As of January 2020
 {{% /heading %}}

 {{< picture sav-special 200 "Blue circle with the number 12" >}}